spettersson/splunk4patientprivacy/data_onboarding_guide.md

 #### **2. Index-time Processing**

+During index-time processing, Splunk:

+1. Breaks log entries into individual events
+2. Identifies, extracts, and assigns a timestamp to each individual event

+The configuration for these steps is explained in the sections below.

 ##### Define How a Sourcetype Does Event Line-Breaking

 [Event line-breaking](https://docs.splunk.com/Documentation/Splunk/latest/Data/Configureeventlinebreaking) determines how Splunk processes raw text and breaks it into individual events, ensuring that every complete log entry is indexed as a separate event.